FREQUENTLY ASKED QUESTIONS

 What kind of company will I work for as a Venture for America Fellow?

 Early-stage companies in high-growth industries.
-High-tech/internet is most prevalent, with healthcare, marketing, venture capital, education, energy, and many more present among our partners.
-VFA companies are typically less than 10 years old, with fewer than 50 full-time employees but demographics are less important than a place’s character.
+Tech/internet is most prevalent, with healthcare, marketing, venture capital, education, energy, and many more present among our partners.
+VFA companies are typically less than 10 years old, with fewer than 50 full-time employees, but are are evaluated most heavily on culture, growth trajectory, and potential opportunities for Fellows.

 How does VFA choose its companies?

-VFA develops relationships with each startup, usually through on-site visits and trusted referrals from our in-city partners.
+VFA team members develop relationships with each startup, usually through on-site visits and trusted referrals from in-city partners.
 We rely on these relationships and partners to help identify which companies would be good fits for a Fellow based on quality leadership, relative financial stability, and a high-potential working and learning environment.

-How much say do I have in which company and city I am placed in?
+How much say do I have in which company and city I’m placed in?

 What kind of role will I have in my company?

-VFA Fellows fill entry-level roles at startups.
-The roles, responsibilities, and skills of an entry-level employee evolve constantly based on the company’s current strategy.
-Tasks include account management, content production, marketing, social media, sales and business development, operations, web development, engineering, data analysis, and some lab research.
-While your job may have a discrete title, at most startups one works across a variety of projects and functions.
+VFA Fellows fill entry-level startup roles.
+The actual jobs, responsibilities, and skills of an entry-level employee evolve constantly based on the company’s direction.
+Roles might include account management, content production, marketing, social media, sales and business development, operations, web development, engineering, data analysis, and research.
+Despite your job title, at most startups one works across a variety of projects and functions, and you’ll likely wear many hats day-to-day.

 What happens if the company I’m working for closes?

-If a VFA startup fails, VFA will help Fellows find a new placement at another partner company to complete the Fellowship.
+If a VFA startup fails, VFA will re-place the Fellow at another VFA Partner company.

 Are Fellows responsible for their own housing?